orthanc-mirrors/orthanc-book/Sphinx/source/users/lua.rst

 The ``origin`` argument contains information about which modality has issued the request.

+Note that this callback allows you to modify the incoming request but will not modify the list of tags that Orthanc will return.

-Note that the ``IncomingFindRequestFilter`` callback is not applied to C-Find requests targeting :ref:`modality worklists
+Also note that the ``IncomingFindRequestFilter`` callback is not applied to C-Find requests targeting :ref:`modality worklists
 <worklists-plugin>`.
 Since Orthanc 1.4.2, the corresponding
 ``IncomingWorklistRequestFilter`` callback can be used to sanitize